-- Under section 46D of the ESOS Act, you have 14 days after the day of the default (the provider obligation period) to satisfy your tuition protection obligations to the student as set out in the section. - If you fail to discharge your obligations to the student under section 46D, it is an offence under section 46E of the ESOS Act and serious penalties apply.
+• Under section 46D of the ESOS Act, AHSI has 14 days after the day of the default (the provider obligation period) to satisfy its tuition protection obligations to the student as set out in the section.

+• If AHSI fails to discharge its obligations to the student under section 46D, it is an offence under section 46E of the ESOS Act and serious penalties apply.

-Notification of the outcome-discharge of obligations
+Notification of the outcome- discharge of obligations

-- Under section 46F of the ESOS Act, you have 7 days after the end of your obligation period to give notice to the Secretary and the TPS Director of the outcome of the discharge of your obligations.
-This notice must comply with the requirements of section 46F. - If you do not meet your obligations affected students may be assisted by the TPS Director.
+- Under section 46F of the ESOS Act, AHSI has 7 days after the end of its obligation period to give notice to the Secretary and the TPS Director of the outcome of the discharge of its obligations.
+This notice must comply with the requirements of section 46F. - If AHSI does not meet its obligations, affected students may be assisted by the TPS Director.